isomerpages/isomerpages-govtech/media/media-releases/_posts/2023-05-24-Government-projected-to-spend-on ICT-in-FY23.md

 code” platforms that minimise the coding required to create software applications.

-Hosting Support Services (HSS) [$0.85 billion]: This tender provides agencies with a standardised set of core services to support cloud and on-premises hosting.
+<br> **(b)**Hosting Support Services (HSS) [$0.85 billion]: This tender provides
+agencies with a standardised set of core services to support cloud and on-premises hosting.

-Personal Computers &amp; Printer [$0.4 billion]: The devices used by public officers are replaced approximately every three years.
-Over 100,000 3 devices are expected to be replaced under this bulk tender, which will incorporate sustainability criteria for the first time.
+<br> **(c)**Personal Computers &amp; Printer [$0.4 billion]: The devices used by public officers are replaced approximately every three years.
+Over 100,000 [3] devices are expected to be replaced under this bulk tender, which wil incorporate sustainability criteria for the first time.

-Opportunities for Small &amp; Medium Enterprises (SMEs) remain plentiful.
+Opportunities for Small & Medium Enterprises (SMEs) remain plentiful.
 Nearly 80 per cent of all procurement opportunities for FY23 will be available to SMEs, the same as last year.

 **For media queries, please contact:**